-As a charity’s board of directors reviews the organization’s financial health, which it should do on a regular basis, the board may conclude that a sale of underutilized assets is a good way to generate cash in order to support and enhance other aspects of the organization’s charitable mission.
+As a charity’s board of directors reviews the organization’s financial health, which it should do on a regular basis, the board may conclude that a sale of underutilized assets is a good way to generate cash to support and enhance other aspects of the organization’s charitable mission.
 The board may also determine that it is in the organization’s best interest to sell its assets and dissolve.
-In still other circumstances, the board may determine that it is appropriate for the charity to transfer a large part of its assets in exchange for consideration that is less than fair value.
+Further, the board may determine that it is appropriate for the charity to transfer a large part of its assets to another charity in exchange for consideration that is less than fair value.

 - G.L. c.
 180, § 8A.
 If a charity intends to sell all or substantially all of its assets, G.L. c.
 180, § 8A(c) may require that the charity provide notice of the transaction to the Attorney General.
 Please review these guidelines before consummating such a transaction.